codelikeagirlau/creative-coding-13plus/README.md

  - Create some variables to replace some values in your code
  - Use both colours and integers
  - Try to name your variables so that their purpose is clear
- - **CHALLENGE**: Can you create a variable that allows you to easily change if your characteer's eyes look up or down?
+ - **CHALLENGE**: Can you create a variable that allows you to easily change if your character's eyes look up or down?

  ### Adding interactivity
  To get your code to move, start by setting up two sections